1. Textbooks

 The philosophy of learning HCI is “learning by doing.”
 As such, the course is highly-interactive and will be operated in a design studio style.

-• During the class, students are required to attend the class lectures and work in teams of 4 or 5 to perform the design activities assigned every week.
+• During the class, students are required to attend class lectures and work in teams of 4 or 5 to perform studio activities every week.
 The instructor and TAs will drop in the discussion of student teams to offer help and suggestion.

-• Doing activities with the team in-person is strongly encouraged.
-Students are encouraged to bring personal computers as the in-class activities are mostly based on digital tools.
+• Doing studio activities with the team in-person is required.
+Students are encouraged to bring personal computers as the activities are mostly based on digital tools.

 Grading

 Students will be evaluated by the quality of their participation, assignments, presentations, and class projects.
-The course contains three main grading components: preparation, design, and product.
-The marking scheme is:
+The course contains the following three main grading components with the marking scheme shown below:

 - 10% Research proposal